-- The only trustworthy source for specific knowledge and direction from God is found in the canon of Scripture—the 66 books of the Bible (Acts 20:27).
+- The only trustworthy source for specific knowledge and direction from God is the canon of Scripture—the 66 books of the Bible (Acts 20:27).

-- We are completely reliant on the Word of God; therefore, we trust completely in its power to transform (2 Timothy 3:16-17).
+- We completely rely on the Word of God; therefore, we trust entirely its power to transform (2 Timothy 3:16-17).

 Therefore, we demand our preachers and teachers to work diligently to accurately handle the Word of truth (2 Timothy 2:15).

-Since, we understand that the Scriptures are the means through which God transforms our hearts, we believe that it is best to handle the Word of God exegetically.
-This means we are to draw God’s intended meaning out of the text rather than reading our own ideas and presuppositions into the text (eisogesis).
+Since we understand that the Scriptures are the means through which God transforms our hearts, we believe that it is best to exegetically handle the Word of God.
+This conclusion means we are to draw God's intended meaning out of the text rather than reading our ideas and presuppositions into the text (eisegesis).

-Therefore, we hold to a Literal, Grammatical, Historical interpretation of Scripture.
+Therefore, we hold to a Literal, Grammatical, and Historical interpretation of Scripture.
 We believe that God intends us to understand His Word in that way.
 Therefore, we interpret:

-- Grammatically, in that we translate from the original languages using their unique grammatical construction to better understand the text and to resolve any seeming lack of clarity.
+- Grammatically - we translate from the original languages using their unique grammatical construction to understand the text better and resolve any seeming lack of clarity.

-- Historically, in that we seek to know the pertinent historical background and original recipients of the letter to help us more fully grasp the meaning and implications to that original audience.
+- Historically - we seek to know the pertinent historical background and original recipients of the letter to help us more fully grasp the meaning and implications to that original audience.

-Our goal with this method of interpretation is to reveal the mind of God, and it is our method to teach verse-by-verse through the Scripture to expose our minds to the whole counsel of God.
+Our goal with this method of interpretation is to reveal the mind of God to the hearer.
+And we teach verse-by-verse through the Scripture to expose the minds of God's people to the whole counsel of God.

-In doing these things, the preacher must recognize that he is simply a mouthpiece of God charged with exposing the true meaning of text to the listener.
-The goal of the preacher and expository preacing is to do these things trusting that God the Holy Spirit will use His Word in changing the lives of the God’s people making them more like their Lord and Savior Jesus Christ.
-We believe that the word of God will not return void (Isaiah 55:11) and the real evidence of discipleship is when the disciple continues in Christ’s Word (John 8:31-32).
+In doing these things, the preacher must recognize that he is no more than a mouthpiece of God charged with exposing the text's true meaning to the listener.
+The goal of the preacher and expository preaching is to do these things trusting that God the Holy Spirit will use His Word to change the lives of God's people, making them more like their Lord and Savior, Jesus Christ.
+We believe that the Word of God will not return void (Isaiah 55:11), and the tangible evidence of discipleship is when the disciple continues in Christ's Word (John 8:31-32).